 Once the details are entered, you will be shown an ideal lay stake and the amount of liability required.
 The full breakdown of each possible outcome will be shown beneath.
 This feature allows you to achieve the same profit figure, regardless of the outcome of the bet.
 Close matches at odds of 5.0 or greater will generate the best profit.

 The OddsMonkey calculator has most bases covered and is easy enough to use.
 The back and lay sections are the same colour as the buttons on Betfair which is great for familiarity.
 We did find it to be a minor inconvenience to have to switch to a different calculator when looking to profit from risk-free bets.
 The part lay functionality is good but only allows for two part lays.
-Other services such as Matched Bets have more calculator modes and allow for unlimited part lays but all in all, most users will be able to get by with OM.
+Other services such as Matched Bets have more calculator modes and allow for unlimited part lays but all in all, most users will find the calculators at OddsMonkey sufficient and they have pretty much all bet types covered throughout their range of calculators.